-Persistence, which violates the standard assumption that the data are independent (which underlies the classical test of significance implemented, e.g. in Excel).
+Persistence: persistence violates the standard assumption that the data are independent (which underlies the classical T-test of significance implemented in most software packages).

-Age uncertainties affect the location of features in time, so methods need to allow for an ensemble of plausible chronologies (generated, for instance, by a Bayesian age model).
+Age uncertainties: age uncertainties affect the location of features in time, so methods need to allow for an ensemble of plausible chronologies (generated, for instance, by a Bayesian age model).

-Test multiplicity aka the "Look Elsewhere effect", which states that repeatedly performing the same test can result in unacceptably high type I error (accepting correlations as significant, when in fact they are not).
+Test multiplicity: test multiplicity, aka the "Look Elsewhere effect", states that repeatedly performing the same test can result in unacceptably high type I error (accepting correlations as significant, when in fact they are not).
 This arises e.g. when correlating a paleoclimate record with an instrumental field, assessing significance at thousands of grid points at once, or assessing significance within an age ensemble.